rtarantelli/Delivery-Service/README.md

 Initial data, as described in the exercise, was added in memory using EF Core InMemoryDatabase.

-Swagger can be used to test, or if you prefer to use a client for HTTP requests, such as: Postman and SoapUI.
+Swagger can be used for testing, discovering models and all available services, or, if you prefer, can use a client for HTTP requests, such as Postman and SoapUI.
 ***
 ## Infos